đș - Click here for our Example Content Library

 Message: While Social Security lines grew and Pennsylvania workers were laid off, Garrity did nothing to help them.

-Message: Garrity supported killing job opportunities for Pennsylvanians to give tax cuts to billionaires.
+Message: Garrity supported raising energy bills in Pennsylvania to give tax cuts to the wealthy.

 - Although she tried to soften her tone on abortion, Garrity was an out-of-touch anti-abortion extremist.